 What gift is better than an adrenaline filled experience that potentially could lead to a new passion in life?
 Our present cards are delivered in postcard format.
 Text and layout will be tuned for your requests.
 Here are a few samples:

 We take max 2 students per instructor to ensure that you get the most out of your course with Gusty!
-However, in case you’re the only student during one of our day courses then we shorten the time to four hours per day.
+However, in case you’re the only student during one of our day courses then we shorten the time to 3,5 hours per day.
 Below you can read more about:

 Kitesurfing requires wind